-alumni societies that aim to connect, motivate and empower previous Promaths high school learners who are now studying at tertiary institutions across the country. in the past year with 2 585 students on the programme in
+aim to connect, motivate and empower previous Promaths high school learners who are now studying at tertiary institutions across the country.
+The programme has expanded in the past year with 2 585 students on the programme in 2019 (2018: 1 724) in 16 alumni societies (2018: 13 societies).

-To read about Invested Promaths alumnus and Investec bursary recipient, Mmane Boikanyo, now the TuksSport marketing manager, click here: www.investec.com/en za/ welcome-to-investec/women-onthe-rise/mmane-boikanvo.html
+To read about Investec Promaths alumnus and Investec bursary recipient, Mmane Boikanyo, now the TuksSport marketing manager, click here: www.investec.com/en_za/ welcome-to-investec/women-onthe-rise/mmane-boikanyo.html